yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 The gRPC certificate is used for communication between the API and the robots via gRPC.

+Ensure the [alt_names] section in the `grpc.conf` file is set to the IP address of the machine running the API.
+{.alert .alert-info}

 ```bash
 openssl req -newkey rsa:4096 -keyout grpc.key -out grpc.csr -config grpc.conf -nodes
 openssl x509 -req -in grpc.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out grpc.crt -days 9999 -sha256 -extfile grpc.conf -extensions req_ext